roadsnail/Pi-ve/README.md

 *Pi-ve System - SLR2, Zigbee USB Stick (attached to Raspberry Pi Zero W), SLT2*

-But why go to the trouble of controlling Hive Active from a Pi when it's easy to use the Hive Hub and control heating and hot water from the App?
+But why go to the trouble of controlling Hive Active from a Pi when it's easy to use the Hive Hub and control heating and hot water from the Hive App?

 Well, the main reason I have taken this approach is to remove my dependence on the Hive Cloud and have full **local** control over my boiler even during Hive system outages, (yes they do happen), and
 ISP/Internet issues.